 Madagascar Jasmine is not toxic for cats.
-This house and garden plant with charming leathery oval-shaped leaves and waxy, pure white flowers are safe for cats based on the American Society for the Prevention of Cruelty to Animals (ASPCA).
+This popular house and garden plant, characterized by its leathery oval-shaped leaves and waxy, pure white flowers, poses no harm to our feline friends.

 Can Cats Eat Madagascar Jasmine?